 This case has cautionary tales aplenty.
 First, with digital film as cheap as it is (as in, 80% of Americans have smartphones), take pictures of the trees before and right after trimming.
 This is true whether you’re Harry and Harriet Homeowner, or whether you run Paul Bunyan’s Tree Service.

 Second, do not ignore warning signs that a tree has significant problems.
-Pretending that a concrete plug was not poured into a tree by a former owner, and that some simple shaping will keep it strong and healthy, is confusing a dangerous confusion of wishes for facts.
+Pretending that a concrete plug was not poured into a tree by a former owner and that some simple shaping will keep it strong and healthy, is confusing a dangerous conflation of wishes and facts.